HackerUSA-CE/CSS-Intro-to-Flexbox-Code-Along/README.md

  - complete `index.html`
   - Web page structure:

     - all elements are wrapped in a div with a class of wrapper.
     -  Within the wrapper:
     - h1 tag
     - main with a class of container
       - main has two elements
         - aside (that has a navigation and unordered list)
         - section (that contains our 'cards')

  - `code-along.css` : this is where we will do all our work

+**Note**: the `nav` display is set to `none`.
+We are going to style it later, so we can just hide it for now.
+We can confirm our CSS is linked by checking that the nav HTML elements do not appear on our page.

 Firstly, the images are massive.
 Let's write a temporary rule to keep them small